ionic-team/stencil-site/versioned_docs/version-v3.0/framework-integration/react.md

 **Type: `string[]`**

 This lets you specify component tag names for which you don't want to generate React wrapper components.
 This is useful if you need to write framework-specific versions of components.
 For instance, in Ionic Framework, this is used for routing components - like tabs - so that
-Ionic Framework can integrate better with React's Router.
+Ionic Framework can integrate better with React Router.

 ### includeDefineCustomElements